GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 ### ✅ Added
 - Now you can configure the style of `AttachmentMediaActivity`
 - Added `streamUiLoadingView`, `streamUiEmptyStateView` and `streamUiLoadingMoreView` attributes to `ChannelListView` and `ChannelListViewStyle`
 - Added possibility to customize `ChannelListView` using `streamUiChannelListViewStyle`.
-Check `StreamUi.ChannelListView` style.
+Check `StreamUi.ChannelListView` style
-- Added `edgeEffectColor` attribute to `ChannelListView` and `ChannelListViewStyle` to allow configuring edge effect color.
+- Added `edgeEffectColor` attribute to `ChannelListView` and `ChannelListViewStyle` to allow configuring edge effect color
+- Added `streamUiTypingIndicatorViewStyle` attribute to application to customize `TypingIndicatorView`.
+The attribute references a style with the following attributes:
+  - `streamUiTypingIndicatorAnimationView` - typing view
+  - `streamUiTypingIndicatorUsersTextSize`, `streamUiTypingIndicatorUsersTextColor`, `streamUiTypingIndicatorUsersTextFont`, `streamUiTypingIndicatorUsersTextFontAssets`, `streamUiTypingIndicatorUsersTextStyle` attributes to customize typing users text
+- Added possibility to customize `TypingIndicatorView` style via `TransformStyle.typingIndicatorViewStyleTransformer`

 ### ⚠️ Changed
 - Made `Channel::getLastMessage` function public